stefanprodan/stefanprodan/_posts/2018-01-22-kubernetes-scaleway-baremetal-arm-terraform-installer.markdown

   Normal  SuccessfulRescale  6m    horizontal-pod-autoscaler  New size: 2; reason: All metrics below target
 ```

+### Conclusions

+Thanks to kubeadm and Terraform, bootstrapping a Kubernetes cluster on bare-metal can be done with a single command and it takes just ten minutes to have a fully functional setup.
 If you have any suggestion on improving this guide please submit an issue or PR on GitHub at [stefanprodan/k8s-scw-baremetal](https://github.com/stefanprodan/k8s-scw-baremetal).
 Contributions are more than welcome!